 - Jade Plant

 Six Slightly Higher Maintenance Bedroom Plants

-If you are able to maintain consistent watering, slightly higher humidity levels, and occasional misting, these 6 plants are good choices for you.
+If you can maintain consistent watering, slightly higher humidity levels, and occasional misting, these 6 plants are good choices for you.

 Boston Fern (Nephrolepis exaltata) is a pretty, classic house plant that is extremely attractive with its full, arching fronds.

-These plants do require a bit more care than some of the others in this list.
-They like consistently moist soil, need more humidity, and they tend to drop leaves.
-You may find yourself misting and picking up after your plant on a daily basis.
+These plants do require a bit more care than some of the others on this list.
+They like consistently moist soil, need more humidity, and tend to drop leaves.
+You may find yourself misting and picking up after your plant daily.

 Rubber Plant (Ficus elastica) is a robust plant with large, attractive, shiny leaves.
-This plant’s sap can be irritating, so be sure to wear gloves when handling it.
+This plant’s sap can be irritating, so wear gloves when handling it.

-With a tall, slim growth habit, Rubber Ficus adds a great deal of visual interest to your bedroom or any room.
+With a tall, slim growth habit, Rubber Ficus adds great visual interest to your bedroom or any room.

 Rubber Plants can do well with moderate or bright lighting.
 The soil should be kept slightly moist at all times.